 Catherine J. Murphy

-Murphy’s honors include the Remsen Award of the Maryland Section of the American Chemical Society (ACS), the ACS Division of Inorganic Chemistry’s Inorganic Nanoscience Award (2011), the Carol Tyler Award of the International Precious Metals Institute (2013), the Nanotech Briefs Nano 50 Award, Innovator Category (2008), the Camille Dreyfus Teacher-Scholar Award (1998), the Alfred P. Sloan Research Fellowship (1997), the Cottrell Scholar Award of the Research Corporation (1996) and the NSF CAREER Award (1995).
+Murphy’s honors include the 2020 ACS Award in Inorganic Chemistry, the 2019 Remsen Award, the 2019 Linus Pauling Medal, the 2019 MRS Medal, the 2013 Carol Tyler Award of the International Precious Metals Institute, the 2011 ACS Division of Inorganic Chemistry’s Inorganic Nanoscience Award.
+She has been named a Nanotech Briefs Nano 50 Innovator (2008), a Camille Dreyfus Teacher-Scholar (1998), an Alfred P. Sloan Research Fellow (1997), a Cottrell Scholar of the Research Corporation (1996) and an NSF CAREER Award winner (1995).
 She is a Fellow of the American Academy of Arts and Sciences, American Chemical Society, the Materials Research Society, the Royal Society of Chemistry, and of the American Association for the Advancement of Science.
 She was ranked #32 in Thomson Reuters Sciencewatch List of “Top 100 Chemists for the Decade 2000-2010” and #10 on their list of “Top 100 Materials Scientists of the Decade 2000-2010.”
 In 2015, she was elected to the National Academy of Sciences and in April 2019, she was elected to the American Academy of Arts and Sciences.